 There is no legal duty, which requires school to administer medication; this is a voluntary role.
-Staff who provide support for pupils with medical needs or who volunteer to administer medication only do this with the support of the Headteacher and parents.
+Staff who provide support for pupils with medical needs or who volunteer to administer medication only do this with the support of the Head of School and parents.

-When a parent requests that medicine be administered to their child at school the circumstances will be considered by the Headteacher and the decision will have regard to the best interests of the child and implications for the staff.

-Generally prescribed and non-prescribed medication will be administered by staff.
+When a parent requests that medicine be administered to their child at school the circumstances will be considered by the Head of School and the decision will have regard to the best interests of the child and implications for the staff.
+Generally prescribed and non-prescribed medication will be administered by staff at the discretion of the Head of School.